Consumer Product Safety Improvement Act of 2008: Criticism

-Manufacturers, both large and small, have protested the extremely short timelines, the failure to take into account manufacturing processes, and the failure to take into account the breadth of the impact.
+At the time of passage in 2008, manufacturers, both large and small, protested the extremely short timelines for implementation, the failure to take into account manufacturing processes, and the failure to take into account the breadth of the impact.

 Congress passed this legislation in the wake of several high profile recalls in 2007 and 2008 of toys manufactured in China.
 Though many of these later turned out to be problems with design rather than manufacture, public pressure was increased as the result of at least one case of lead poisoning and subsequent issues with tainted pet food and other products shipped from China.
 The legislation, HR 4040, was passed in July 2008 and signed into law by President Bush in August 2008.
-The first deadline came up in September, and several major deadlines came up in February 2009.
+The first deadline came up in September 2008, and several major deadlines came up in February 2009.

-Manufacturers point out that many of the products to be impacted are already making their way through the supply chain.
-As a result, much inventory that was legal prior to the signing of the law and was manufactured shortly thereafter will probably be on shelves as the deadlines approach.
-The Natural Resources Defense Council and Public Citizen apparently agree that these products are already in distribution, but believe that manufacturers should still be held liable.
-The problem is not the lead or phthalate content, as they imply, but the fact that the products must be tested to make sure they comply.
-There is also confusion of what products need a GCC and which do not.
-They have not been tested because the items generally do not contain hazardous materials; CPSC has been slow to define some of the accreditation or testing criteria; some of the low volume, low value items are not economical to test; and lot tracking methods would not allow some of the items to be tracked.
+Manufacturers pointed out that many of the products to be impacted were already making their way through the supply chain.
+As a result, much inventory that was legal prior to the signing of the law and was manufactured shortly thereafter were probably already on shelves as the deadlines approached.
+The Natural Resources Defense Council and Public Citizen apparently agreed that these products were already in distribution, but believed that manufacturers should still be held liable.
+The problem was not the lead or phthalate content, as they imply, but the fact that the products must be tested to make sure they comply.
+There was also confusion of what products need a GCC and which do not.
+They had not been tested because the items generally do not contain hazardous materials; CPSC had been slow to define some of the accreditation or testing criteria; some of the low volume, low value items were not economical to test; and lot tracking methods would not allow some of the items to be tracked.

-Manufacturers also point out that even if they were to attempt to comply, there are logistical problems.
+Manufacturers also point out that even if they attempted to comply, there are logistical problems.
 Companies with large varieties of products will have difficulty selecting several samples of every item.
 Even if they can, there are not enough testing facilities to handle the volume in time to meet the schedules.